Daisybala/concentration/README.md

 # Features

--Dynamic grid layout for the game board.
+- Dynamic grid layout for the game board.
--Interactive hover effect on cards.
+- Interactive hover effect on cards.
--Background music and click sound effects.
+- Background music and click sound effects.
--Play again button for restarting the game.
+- Play again button for restarting the game.

 # Technologies Used